 Service User Confidentiality Policy

-Approval Date: January 2020
+Approval Date: June 2024

-Revision Date: January 2022
+Revision Date: June 2026

 Within this policy

-4. DoulaCare Ireland Clients will be referred to as Service Users
+3. DoulaCare Ireland Clients will be referred to as Service Users

-6. This policy covers any employees, current or future of DoulaCare Ireland who will be referred to as staff.
+6. This policy covers any employees, current or future of DoulaCare who will be referred to as staff.

 1. Policy Statement